Vatraz/autonomousCJ/README.md

 center of the road as possible.

 As the system is in a very early stage of development, implemented control algorithm and road detection are far from being perfect.
-Several problems make detection of characteristic elements on the roads hard, i.e. low-resolution textures, blocky shape of the roads and constantly changing lighting.
+Several problems make detection of characteristic elements of the roads hard, i.e. low-resolution textures, blocky shape of the roads and constantly changing lighting.
 [![](https://i.postimg.cc/DwPbN8fr/screenshot-from-2020-03-30-04.jpg)](https://youtu.be/FfvnZxzQvY4)